 I've spent a few weeks with the Garmin Fenix 5 Plus to be able to know in detail all these novelties and to evaluate which are the differences with respect to the original model.

-You know that usually it is the manufacturer who provides a "press" unit to be able to make the tests.
-This time it has been a mixture, since first I had to buy a unit since there were no available units.
-In the end I had to go to the market and "loosen the wallet" to buy it directly.
-An expensive hobby... so remember it when you make the purchase of your device (or anything else), because carrying this page has its costs.
+You know that it is usually the manufacturer that provides a "press" unit for poder to test.
+On this occasion it has been a mixture, since first I had to buy a unit myself as there were no units available.
+In the end I had to go to the market and "loosen my wallet" to buy it directly.
+An expensive hobby... so remember this when buying your device (or anything else), because running this site has its costs.

 Luckily a few weeks later the test unit (a 5S Plus) arrived, and I only have to wait for the 5X Plus to be able to do the complete test of all models.

 If you want to collaborate you can do it by buying on Amazon through the easy links, that way I will receive a small commission which is precisely what supports not only the page, but also this kind of extraordinary expenses.
 I am not a journalist with a salary, in fact this is not my main job.

 Without further ado, here we go with absolutely every detail of the new Garmin Fenix 5 Plus, or its 5S Plus and 5X Plus versions, with all the information, like no one else has ever told you.